davidhozic/discord-advertisement-framework/docs/source/logging.rst

 ~~~~~~~~~~~~~~~~~~~~
 :Description:
     This table contains all the **different** data that was ever advertised.
 Every element is **unique** and is not replicated.
-    This table exist to reduce reduncancy and file size of the logs whenever same data is advertised multiple times.
+    This table exist to reduce redundancy and file size of the logs whenever same data is advertised multiple times.
     When a log is created, it is first checked if the data sent was already sent before, if it was the id to the existing :ref:`DataHISTORY` row is used,
     else a new row is created.

 :Attributes:
-  - |PK| id: int - Internal identificator of data inside the database.
+  - |PK| id: int - Internal ID of data inside the database.
   - content: str -  Actual data that was sent.